CodecoolGlobal/tech-interview-workbook-WailGree/docs/module_advanced_enterprise_general.md

 3.  **Assert** – verify the result.

 ### DevOps

 #### What is continuous integration?
 Why is CI important?
+Continuous integration (CI) is the practice of automating the integration of code changes from multiple contributors into a single software project.
+The CI process is comprised of automatic tools that assert the new code’s correctness before integration

+CI is an asset to a software producing organization.
+CI benefits are not limited to the engineering team but greatly benefit the overall organization.
+CI enables better transparency and insight into the process of software development and delivery.
+These benefits enable the rest of the organization to better plan and execute go to market strategies.

 #### Why are tests important in the CI workflow?
+If you test and deploy code more frequently, it will eventually reduce the risk level of the project you are working on as you can detect bugs and code defects earlier.
+This means they are easier to fix and you can fix them sooner which makes it cheaper to fix them.

 #### Name some software that help the CI workflow!
+1. Jenkins
+2. Travis
+3. Circle CI
+4. Gitlab CI

 #### What is Continuous Delivery?
+Continuous Delivery is the ability to get changes of all types—including new features, configuration changes, bug fixes and experiments—into production, or into the hands of users, safely and quickly in a sustainable way.

 #### What is Continuous Deployment?
+Continuous Deployment (CD) is a software release process that uses automated testing to validate if changes to a codebase are correct and stable for immediate autonomous deployment to a production environment.

 #### What is DevOps?
+DevOps is a set of practices that works to automate and integrate the processes between software development and IT teams, so they can build, test, and release software faster and more reliably.
+The term DevOps was formed by combining the words “development” and “operations” and signifies a cultural shift that bridges the gap between development and operation teams, which historically functioned in siloes.

 ### Software Methodologies
 #### What kind of software-lifecycle models do you know?